particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Retained memory clarification 2024-04-25

+Updated the description of retained memory on RTL872x devices (P2, Photon 2, M-SoM) in the datasheets, migration guides, and Device OS API reference.

 ### Data usage troubleshooting 2024-04-24

 There's a new page with tips for [data usage troubleshooting](/troubleshooting/guides/connectivity-troubleshooting/data-usage/).